Beaches (1988 film)

-Beaches is a 1988 American musical comedy drama film based on the 1985 novel of the same name by Iris Rainer Dart.
+Beaches is a 1988 American comedy drama film based on the 1985 novel of the same name by Iris Rainer Dart.
 It was directed by Garry Marshall from a screenplay by Mary Agnes Donoghue, and stars Bette Midler, Barbara Hershey, Mayim Bialik, John Heard, James Read, Spalding Gray, and Lainie Kazan.

 Depending on the region, the film also goes by titles such as Forever Friends, Remember Me (alternately), Throughout Life (France), Girlfriends (German), The Friends (Greece & Denmark), Eternally Friends (Spanish), On the Beach (Russia), Deeper Love Than Sisters (Taiwan), and Song on the Beach (Turkey).

+The film is now regarded as a cult classic.

 Plot

 Cecilia Carol "C.C."
 Bloom, a New York actress and singer, receives a note during a concert rehearsal in Los Angeles and hurriedly leaves to be with her friend Hillary Whitney, a San Francisco heiress and lawyer.
 She drives overnight and reflects on their lifelong friendship.

-They met in 1958 under the boardwalk in Atlantic City, New Jersey.
+In flashback, they meet in 1958 under the boardwalk in Atlantic City, New Jersey.
 Hillary is lost and C.C. is hiding from her stage mother Leona.
 They become close penpals; Hillary becomes a human rights lawyer, but C.C.'s singing career falters.
 Hillary shows up at the dive bar where C.C. is performing, their first meeting since Atlantic City.
 She moves in with C.C. and starts work with the ACLU.
 C.C. finally lands work from John Pierce, a theatrical director.

 The two women's friendship is put to the test by various romantic relationships, but always eventually survives these upheavals.
 Finally, C.C. makes it as a Broadway star.
 Hillary appears with her new man, Michael Essex, but there is new friction: C.C. castigates Hillary for forsaking the law; Hillary tells C.C. she's obsessed with her career.
 The two women's friendship seems to have ended.

 They both end up getting divorces, but discover that they have been secretly jealous of each other for years: Hillary of C.C.'s talent; C.C. of Hillary's intelligence.